saidubundukamara/spl_token_with_transfer_fees/README.md

-# **Token with Metadata**
+# **Token with Transfer Fee**

-This project demonstrates how to create **Solana Program Library (SPL) tokens** with metadata using the Solana blockchain.
+This project demonstrates how to create **Solana Program Library (SPL) tokens** with Transfer fees using the Solana blockchain.
 It utilizes several Solana packages to facilitate the creation, management, and interaction with tokens.

 ## **Table of Contents**